Client Engagement Strategy Is All About More Loyalty, Less Hustle

 The Dream 25 Strategy Reimagined for Client Growth

 It requires persistence and a deep level of personalization.
 Therefore, the strategy got its name because it’s difficult to manage more than 25 relationships at a time at such a level.
 However, for the purpose of nurturing clients, we remove the limit of 25 and instead focus on each segment.
-The segmentation is what allows us to focus on many.
+The segmentation is what allows us to focus on many things.

 It enables us to be strategic about how we show up.